nokiatech/omaf/README.md

 ## Features:
 Nokia OMAF Creator/Player implements a subset of current OMAF version 2 standard, including the following main features:

+### Multiple viewpoints
+* Each viewpoint may have any type of tiling scheme / projection.

+### Overlays
+* All features except for 3D mesh overlays and externally specified overlay information.

 ### Convert 360-degree HEVC videos in equirectangular projection stored in conventional mp4 files to OMAF HEVC viewport independent profile files or DASH streams.
 * Input can be identified with filename suffix (_M for mono, _TB for top-bottom framepacked, and _LR for side-by-side framepacked; if no suffix mono is assumed).